Analysis & Export Tools

 Measurements come first, formulas second.
 The analytical formulas on the Formulas page were derived from these simulation measurements β not the other way around.
 The 3D model produces the raw data; the analytical formulas were then derived to reproduce that data.
 This means the analysis tools provide an independent check on the modelβs geometric framework.

-Validated against 700+ historical observations.
-The simulation has been tested against over 700 independently recorded astronomical events spanning approximately 2000 BC to 4000 AD β including solstice and equinox dates, perihelion passages, and eclipse timings.
-The verification dataset contains 623 individual entries with accuracy standards that vary by epoch: Β±1 day for ancient observations, Β±1 hour for medieval records, and Β±1 minute for modern measurements.
+Validated against 623 historical observations.
+The simulation has been tested against 623 independently recorded astronomical events spanning approximately 2000 BC to 4000 AD β including solstice and equinox dates, perihelion passages, and eclipse timings.
+Each entry has accuracy standards that vary by epoch: Β±1 day for ancient observations, Β±1 hour for medieval records, and Β±1 minute for modern measurements.
 See the verification data referenceΒ on GitHub for the full dataset.

 The simulation source code is openly available on GitHubΒ .
 Readers are invited to inspect how each measurement is implemented.